 Paralympics 2012: Josie Pearson wins discus gold for Great Britain

-She had initially trained as a track athlete but became frustrated with her lack of progress and focused on the throwing events instead.
+Despite fifth-place finishes in the 100m and 800m at the 2011 World Championships, she became frustrated with her lack of progress and focused on the throwing events instead.

 Her willingness to change disciplines looked shrewd when she threw 6.66m at the CP Sport Grand Prix in Essex in May, an effort that was only kept out of the record books by a lack of ratification.

 After finishing fifth in the club throw on Saturday behind O'Neill, Pearson left the Irishwoman and the rest of the discus competition far behind with her very first throw.

 It is the first Paralympic gold of a sporting career that began as a keen able-bodied horse rider and continued in disability sport after a car crash in 2003, in which her boyfriend died and Pearson broke her back.

 On the track, Richard Whitehead and Mickey Bushell failed in their attempts to complete sprint doubles.

 Bushell, the winner of the T53 100m title on Monday, ran a European record time of 26.32 seconds in the 200m, but was only good enough for fourth place.